 Do you want to know how people and organisms work?
 Do you want to make a difference in society?
 If so, a biology degree might be for you.
 Pursing a biology degree will allow you to study the natural world, to explore underpinnings of behavior, physiology and biological processes, and to develop critical thinking and data analysis skills.

-This major allows students to focus their biological studies on the natural world, to help pursue opportunities working in field biology and or focus on biology that relates to the animal kingdom.
+This concentration allows students to focus their biological studies on the natural world, to help pursue opportunities working in field biology and or focus on biology that relates to the animal kingdom.

 Degree requirements: Biology, B.S., Specialization: Ecology & Environmental Biology